 Bija: Seed; source.

-Bija Mantra: A “seed” mantra from which realization grows as a tree from a seed; usually a single-syllable mantra that is called “seed” because of its small size as a dot or point of sound.
+Bija Mantra: A “seed” mantra from which realization grows as a tree from a seed; usually a single-syllable mantra.

-Bindu: Point; dot; seed; source; the point from which the subtle Omkara arises that is experienced in meditation.
+Bindu: Point; dot; seed; source; the creative potency of anything where all energies are focused; the point from which the subtle Omkara arises that is experienced in meditation.

 Brahma: The Creator (Prajapati) of the three worlds of men, angels, and archangels (Bhur, Bhuwah, and Swah); the first of the created beings; Hiranyagarbha or cosmic intelligence.

 Brahma satyam; jagan mithya; jivo brahmaiva naparah: “Brahman is real.
-The world is illusory.
-The jiva is nondifferent from Brahman.”
+The world is illusion.
+The jiva is none other than Brahman.”
 This is Shankara’s renowned “Vedanta in half a verse.”